Stanford, California

 Stanford is a census-designated place (CDP) in the northwest corner of Santa Clara County, California, United States.
-It is the home of Stanford University.
-The population was 21,150 at the 2020 census.

-Stanford is an unincorporated area of Santa Clara County and is adjacent to the city of Palo Alto.
+It is the home of Stanford University, after which it was named.
+The CDP's population was 21,150 at the 2020 census.
+Stanford is adjacent to the city of Palo Alto, which borders it to the east, but the CDP itself remains unincorporated.

-The place is named after Stanford University.
-Most of the Stanford University campus and other core University owned land is situated within the census-designated place of Stanford though the Stanford University Medical Center, the Stanford Shopping Center, and the Stanford Research Park are officially part of the city of Palo Alto.
+Most of the Stanford University campus and other core University-owned land is situated within the CDP of Stanford, though the Stanford University Medical Center, the Stanford Shopping Center, and the Stanford Research Park are officially part of the city of Palo Alto.
 Its resident population consists of the inhabitants of on-campus housing, including graduate student residences and single-family homes and condominiums owned by their faculty inhabitants but located on leased Stanford land.

-A residential neighborhood adjacent to the Stanford campus, College Terrace, featuring streets named after universities and colleges, is neither part of the Stanford CDP nor owned by the University (except for a few individual houses) but is instead part of Palo Alto.
+The adjacent neighborhood of College Terrace, a residential neighborhood with streets named after universities and colleges, is neither part of the Stanford CDP nor owned by the university (except for a few individual houses).
+Instead, it is part of Palo Alto.

 Geography

 Stanford is located at 37°25′21″N 122°9′55″W (37.422590, −122.165413).

-According to the United States Census Bureau, the CDP has a total area of 2.80 sqmi, of which, 2.75 sqmi is land and 0.045 sqmi (1.64%) is water.
+According to the United States Census Bureau, the CDP has a total area of 2.80 sqmi, of which, 2.75 sqmi is land and 0.045 sqmi (1.62%) is water.